[Coronavirus] Russia's top coronavirus 'fake news' stories

 Russia's top coronavirus fake news stories were about Western plots - a theme also popular in Chinese disinformation.

-There is little hope of educating people who believe that type of thing, propaganda experts said.
+There was little hope of educating people who believed that type of thing, propaganda experts said.

 Join EUobserver today